-OCP Section 24 - Development Permit Area No. 7 - Energy Conservation and Greenhouse Gas Reduction
+OCP Section 24 - Development Permit Area No. 7 - Energy Conservation and Greenhouse Gas Reduction - is designated for the purposes of energy conservation and greenhouse gas reduction.

 24.5.1 Siting of buildings and structures.
 Where it is feasible:

 1. Orient buildings to take advantage of site specific climate conditions, in terms of solar access and wind flow; design massing and solar orientation for optimum passive performance.